What is hybrid project management?

 3. Hybrid project management

-Hybrid project management combines Agile with Waterfall or vice versa to manage projects.
-It is because when companies switched from Waterfall to Agile, they didn’t want to let go of the control of Waterfall on project factors like cost, time, and scope.
+Hybrid project management combines Agile and Waterfall methodologies.
+It is because when companies switched from Waterfall to Agile, they didn’t want to let go of the control Waterfall had over project factors like cost, time, and scope.
 But at the same time, they wanted the flexibility of Agile.
-Thus, they combined Agile with Waterfall to create a hybrid project management.
+Thus, they combined Agile with Waterfall to create a hybrid project management approach.

 Hybrid waterfall and agile approach

-This approach is ideal for large and complex projects with flexible scope and dynamic market space.
+This approach is ideal for large, complex projects with a flexible scope and a dynamic market environment.

 Feature Traditional AgileHybrid